BLCM/OpenBLCMM/README-developing.md

    "beta" releases)*
     1. Push the tag with `git push --tags`
 4. Transfer `store/OpenBLCMM.jar` to Windows VM (also in the `store` directory)
-5. On Windows VM, start a Visual Studio "x64 Native Tools Command Prompt" and compile with `native-compile.bat` (inside the `windows-processing` directory).
+    1. On Windows VM, start a Visual Studio "x64 Native Tools Command Prompt" and compile with `native-compile.bat` (inside the `windows-processing` directory).
         1. Creates `OpenBLCMM.exe` and a number of required DLLs in the same dir, and also copies those files into a `compiled` directory.
         2. Do a quick spot-check that the compiled `OpenBLCMM.exe` launches fine
-6. On Windows VM, open `openblcmm.iss` with Inno Setup and click on "Compile"
+    2. On Windows VM, open `openblcmm.iss` with Inno Setup and click on "Compile"
         1. Creates `store/OpenBLCMM-<version>-Installer.exe`
         2. Double-check that the installer works properly, and that the installed version launches fine.
-7. Transfer back from the Windows VM, into `store`:
+    3. Transfer back from the Windows VM, into `store`:
         1. The `store/compiled` directory
         2. `store/OpenBLCMM-<version>-Installer.exe`
+5. Transfer `store/OpenBLCMM.jar` to SteamOS VM or Steam Deck (also in the `store` directory)
+    1. On SteamOS, compile with `native-compile.sh` (inside the `steamos-processing` directory).
+        1. Creates `steamos/OpenBLCMM` and a number of required `.so` libraries in the same dir.
+        2. Do a quick spot-check that the compiled version launches fine.
+    2. Transfer the `store/steamos` directory back to the build host.
-8. Back on Linux, run `release-processing/finish-release.py`
+6. Back on Linux, run `release-processing/finish-release.py`
-    1. This will create `store/OpenBLCMM-<version>-Windows.zip` and a bunch of `store/OpenBLCMM-<version>-Java-<OS>.zip` files
+    1. This will create `store/OpenBLCMM-<version>-Windows.zip`,
+       `store/OpenBLCMM-<version>-SteamDeck.tgz`, and a bunch of
+       `store/OpenBLCMM-<version>-Java-<OS>.zip` files
     2. Doublecheck the contents of those.
-The "Windows" one should have the EXE, ten DLLs, and a README and LICENSE file.
-The various "Java" ones should have the Jarfile, README, LICENSE, and whatever OS-specific launch scripts are necessary.
+The "Windows" one should have the EXE, ten DLLs, and README+LICENSE+CHANGELOG files.
+The "SteamDeck" one should have the binary, ten `.so` files, and the README+LICENSE+CHANGELOG.
+       The various "Java" ones should have the Jarfile, README+LICENSE+CHANGELOG, and whatever OS-specific launch scripts are necessary.
-9. Create a new github release and upload all five packaged releases:
+7. Create a new github release and upload all six packaged releases:
     1. `store/OpenBLCMM-<version>-Installer.exe`
     2. `store/OpenBLCMM-<version>-Windows.zip`
     3. `store/OpenBLCMM-<version>-Java-Windows.zip`
     4. `store/OpenBLCMM-<version>-Java-Linux.zip`
     5. `store/OpenBLCMM-<version>-Java-Mac.zip`
+    6. `store/OpenBLCMM-<version>-SteamDeck.zip`
-10. Update `openblcmm-latest.txt` wherever that ends up living For Real.
+8. Update `openblcmm-latest.txt` wherever that ends up living For Real.
 This is what will make existing OpenBLCMM installations report that a new version is available.